-As outlined in section 3, CEE has significant untapped potential to produce innovative research on Big Questions at the interface of science and religion.
+CEE has significant untapped potential to produce innovative research on Big Questions at the interface of science and religion.
 Several disconnects contribute to this situation.
 There are shortfalls of crucial kinds of funding, as well as cultural factors that hinder Big Questions work.
 There is also a lack of intra-regional academic networks, hampering collaboration among the many like-minded scholars.
-This section explains the main obstacles to Big Questions research that the IRC has identified.
-Section 5 identifies strategies that are likely to be especially effective in addressing these.
+This page explains the main obstacles to Big Questions research that the IRC has identified.

 (a) Financial disconnects

 CEE research and higher education institutions continue to be largely state-funded.
 Day-to-day funding is generally good, with sites, infrastructure, administration, and teaching costs satisfactorily provided for.
-Academic salaries are adequate, although as detailed in section 2.1, there are issues regarding their competitiveness with Western European levels.
+Academic salaries are adequate, although there are issues regarding their competitiveness with Western European levels.
 The teaching and administrative components of higher education in CEE are largely sound.

 The situation for research funding is more complex.
 Improvements in government research funding in the early twenty-first century have been unbalanced across disciplines, with science and technology receiving most attention.
 Funding for humanities research, including theology and philosophy, is more limited and has been especially scarce for postdoctoral researchers.
 With rare exceptions institutions in CEE to not offer dedicated junior research positions, and the lack of funding for discrete projects means that there are few postdoctoral positions associated with these institutions.
 Instead, young researchers typically support themselves solely through poorly remunerated teaching posts.